 The British love a good sandwich.
 It has been a go-to lunch option, a snack and even part of a posh afternoon tea for years!
-Coronation Chicken was first created in 1953 for the banquet of coronation of Queen Elizabeth II, however, variants of the dish, known as jubilee chicken and the deviled chicken were known years before that!
+Coronation Chicken was first created in 1953 for the banquet of the coronation of Queen Elizabeth II, however, variants of the dish, known as jubilee chicken and the deviled chicken were known years before that!
 It was a little while later that Coronation Chicken became a sandwich filling though.

-We love this Coronation Chickpea Sandwich because:
+We love this Curried Chickpea Salad Sandwich because:

-- We simply love chickpeas
+- We simply love chickpeas.

-However, if you don’t fancy a sandwich, make it into a salad.
+However, if you don’t fancy a sandwich, make it into a coronation salad.
 Simply toss your favourite green leaves, some cucumber and sliced peppers, then top with the Coronation chickpeas!
 Not impressed?
 How about a lovely Jacket Potato with creamy Coronation chickpea topping?

-First, prepare all the ingredients.
 Separate and wash gem lettuce leaves.
 You may want to remove or thin the thick stalks of the lettuce.
 Slice the cucumber into rounds.

 Then drain the chickpeas and run some cold water through them to remove any excess sodium and starch.

 Heat a large frying pan with a drop of oil, curry powder, add chickpeas and cook stirring continuously for 3 minutes, until all chickpeas are well coated and warmed through.
 Leave aside to cool slightly.